blp1526/et/README.md

 # ET

-Open an empty tab for Google Chrome
+A Google Chrome Extension to open an empty tab

-## Usage
+## Installation

 1. Run `make`.